Mallikarjuna-dev/frontend-concepts/useReducer-app/README.md

 - Two actions: INCREMENT and DECREMENT
 - Dynamic UI updates based on reducer logic

+# Task 3: 👁️ Toggle Message Visibility using useReducer

+## 🔍 Overview

+This React app demonstrates how to use the `useReducer` hook to manage simple boolean state — specifically toggling the visibility of a message.

+## 🎯 Features

+- Toggles message visibility on button click
+- State managed through `useReducer`
+- Clean, readable code with inline styles

+## 🧠 Concepts Covered

+- React `useReducer` hook
+- Action dispatching (`TOGGLE_VISIBILITY`)
+- Conditional rendering

 ## 🧪 How to Run Locally

 1. Clone the repository: